Ed94/SectoredLang/README.md

 ## Proof of Concept (Proposal):
 The proof of concept will be made using rust.

-It will use a module called Concept.
+It will use a compiler sub-module called Concept.

 There will be an alias set to support C.